+D.(1) Organizational Chart

+Rating Expectations
-D.(1) Organizational Chart Rating Expectations □Meets A complete response must Include an organizational chart for each year as part of the rollout with grade additions; □Approaches Show how the Equity Council is incorporated into to organizational chart; Include a narrative that describes the structures and relationships represented in the organizational chart;

-□Does Not Meet • Include all entities essential to the operation and success of the proposed school; and Describe the relationship among each of the relevant entities.
-[ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:]
+□Meets A complete response must

+□Approaches Show how the Equity Council is incorporated into to organizational chart; Include a narrative that describes the structures and relationships represented in the organizational chart; Include all entities essential to the operation and success of the proposed school; and Describe the relationship among each of the relevant entities.

+□Does Not Meet

+ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:

-D.(2) Job Descriptions for Certified/Licensed Staff Rating Expectations □Meets A complete response must Identify the following: all certified and licensed staff identified in the application all non-certified or unlicensed staff identified in the application who could be considered essential to the operation and success of the □Approaches proposed school o any non-traditional roles or positions; • Describe why the identified roles are key to the operation and success of the proposed school; and • Attach staff job descriptions as Appendix C for all of the positions identified in □Does Not Meet Attach staff job descriptions as Appendix C for all of the positions identified in the application response and include the following: List all major responsibilities of the positions Include responsibilities that specifically relate to the school's mission, goals, and educational philosophy Identify all hiring requirements including qualifications and licensure or certification Identify reporting lines ("reports to") that align to the organizational chart.
+D.(2) Job Descriptions for Certified/Licensed Staff Rating Expectations

+A complete response must

+□Meets Identify the following: all certified and licensed staff identified in the application all non-certified or unlicensed staff identified in the application who could be considered essential to the operation and success of the

+□Approaches proposed school

+□Does Not Meet the application response and include the following: List all major responsibilities of the positions Include responsibilities that specifically relate to the school's mission, goals, and educational philosophy Identify all hiring requirements including qualifications and licensure or certification Identify reporting lines ("reports to") that align to the organizational chart.

+ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:

+D.(3) Staffing Needs and Plan

+Rating Expectations

-D.(3) Staffing Needs and Plan Rating Expectations □Meets A complete response must Identify an ongoing staffing plan and process for hiring all necessary staff, both for the initial hiring and for any time a position becomes vacant, include action steps, timelines, responsible parties; Describe how the staffing plan and process will ensure the school is able to hire. □Approaches Describe how the staffing plan and process will ensure the school is able to hire highly qualified staff, no later than two weeks prior to the start of the proposed school year, on an annual basis, and fill all vacancies within a reasonable time; include how the school will recruit and hire highly-qualified licensed staff; Describe how the staffing plan and process is reasonable and adequate to support effective and timely implementation of the academic □Does Not Meet program/curriculum during the planning year and for all subsequent years; Describe how the staffing plan and process is aligned with the budget and the school's projected enrollment; and Describe how the school will make adjustments to the staffing plan in the case that there are differences in projected and actual enrollment.
+□Meets A complete response must Identify an ongoing staffing plan and process for hiring all necessary staff, both for the initial hiring and for any time a position becomes vacant, include action steps, timelines, responsible parties;

+□Approaches Describe how the staffing plan and process will ensure the school is able to hire highly qualified staff, no later than two weeks prior to the start of the proposed school year, on an annual basis, and fill all vacancies within a reasonable time; include how the school will recruit and hire highly-qualified licensed staff; Describe how the staffing plan and process is reasonable and adequate to support effective and timely implementation of the academic program/curriculum during the planning year and for all subsequent years; Describe how the staffing plan and process is aligned with the budget and the school's projected enrollment; and Describe how the school will make adjustments to the staffing plan in the case that there are differences in projected and actual enrollment.

+□Does Not Meet

+ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:

+D.(4) Professional Development Plan

+Rating Expectations

-D.(4) Professional Development Plan Rating Expectations □Meets A complete response must ■ Identify an annual professional development plan with action steps, timelines, responsible parties, and associated costs □ Describe how the plan meets state requirements and rules; and □ Describe how the school will ensure professional development time is □Approaches not used for routine staff meetings.
-Identify a mentorship plan for novice teachers, including action steps, timelines, responsible parties, and associated costs that meets the requirements of PED rules; and Describe how the annual professional development plan and the mentorship plan for novice teachers ensure the following occur: are supported by the budget support the implementation of the proposed school's educational plan, mission, and performance goals not only address required annual training, but are also tailored to address school- and teacher-specific professional development needs. □Does Not Meet [ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:]
+□Meets ■ A complete response must ■ Identify an annual professional development plan with action steps, timelines, responsible parties, and associated costs ○ Describe how the plan meets state requirements and rules; and

+□Approaches Describe how the school will ensure professional development time is not used for routine staff meetings.
+Identify a mentorship plan for novice teachers, including action steps, timelines, responsible parties, and associated costs that meets the requirements of PED rules; and Describe how the annual professional development plan and the mentorship □Does Not Meet plan for novice teachers ensure the following occur: o are supported by the budget o support the implementation of the proposed school's educational plan, mission, and performance goals o not only address required annual training, but are also tailored to address school- and teacher-specific professional development needs.
+ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE: